THE END OF THE EARTH

 Thus it was when "Independence Day" arrived in 1996, it crafted a coffin for "Invasion Earth."

-Then “Mars Attacks” attacked, and nailed it shut.
+Then “Mars Attacks” appeared, and nailed it shut.

 Not only did “Independence Day” duplicate the plot and premise of the United Earth Force, but following shortly thereafter, the characterizations of the aliens inTim Burton’s “Mars Attacks” eerily resembled our's as well.
 And so it was that, even though both entities were created 8 years after "Invasion Earth", they beat us to it!
 There was no wiggle room or buts about it.
 Film Roman, had no option but to, reluctantly, throw in the towel.

 Once more, we thought "Invasion Earth" was dead.
 But, in a bittersweet manner of speaking, we were proven wrong.
-Unbeknownst to us, in 1998 a six episode TV series of the same name, “Invasion Earth” was produced in England.
+In 1998 a six episode TV series of the same name, “Invasion Earth” was produced in England.
 Again the story was similar to ours.
 I understand that this time there were Creatures.

 Meanwhile my original Creature survived.
 It is still alive and well in a showcase in my studio.
-And, in spite of all it has been through, it remains one of the few things I did over the years that I still like looking at today.
+And, in spite of all it has been through, it remains one of the few things that I did, over the years, I still like looking at today.

 Needless to say, we were flat out mystified.
-Far from bursting with pride, we found ourselves bursting out in laughter.
-Was our vision tainted by sour grapes or was this really a Bummer?
+Far from bursting with pride, we found ourselves bursting with laughter.
+Was our vision tainted by sour grapes or was this really a Bummer.

 Copyright Acknowledgment: All images of INVASION EARTH and other